jdbedics/clu-msclin-thesis-handbook/docs/10-coursework.md

 **PSYC 562: Statistics II: Regression**

 In this course, students learn the basics of statistical modeling with an emphasis on regression.
 Although the focus of the course is on regression, students can work with the instructor to consider models that might address their research hypotheses.
-If students have an published article that closely approximates the study they want to run then students might learn more about the analyses conducted in that article.
+If students have a published article that closely approximates the study they want to run then students might learn more about the analyses conducted in that article.

 ___

 **PSYC 552: Psychometrics**

-The emphasis on this course is psychometric theory which includes the an understanding of the concepts of reliability and validity.
+The emphasis on this course is psychometric theory which includes an understanding of the concepts of reliability and validity.
 Students can use this course to examining the psychometric properties of the most likely methods of measurement such as self-report questionnaires.

 ___